SuperManEver/webstorage-apis/README.md

 # Coffee Masters

-This is a sample Progressive Web App for playing with Frontend Masters workshops.
+This is a sample Progressive Web App for learning different web storage api currently available in browsers

-1. Clone this repo
-1. Run it with a local web server, such as running `npx serve`
-1. Open the browser